 Enjoy up to 20 hours of listening, enough time to pore through this entire playlist.
 So you can keep the music — or the quiet — going all day long.
 And when it finally runs down, a quick 15-minute charge gives you another 2.5 hours.
 For that rare time when you do get caught without battery, use the included cable to plug in and keep the music playing.

 You want fullness and clarity for your music, regardless of how loud it gets.
 That’s why our drivers feature volume-optimized EQ for even better performance than before.
 Get clear, balanced audio performance at any volume, and a noise-rejecting dual microphone system provides clearer calls, even in noisy environments.
 So, when you’re playing at low volumes in a quiet office, you get the same, consistent quality as when you need to turn it up on a busy street.

 The Bose Connect app gives you easy access to everything your product has to offer.
-Get tips, unlock product features and personalize your settings, so you can spend more time enjoying the music instead of setting it up.
+Get tips and personalize your settings, so you can spend more time enjoying the music instead of setting it up.